Shell access to your server using SSH (PuTTY for Windows)

 PuTTY is the defacto SSH client for Windows.
 Partly because it's free, but mostly because it just works so well!

-If this is the first time you are going to use any of the PuTTY tools, then you can download the latest stable release from the PuTTY download website.
+If this is the first time you are going to use any of the PuTTY tools, then you can download the latest stable release from the PuTTY download website - external link opens in a new window.

 It's easiest to grab the Windows installer (32-bit or 64-bit available), which will be named something like putty-0.62-installer.exe.
 Install the applications using the default options.